64robots/webforms/docs/content/en/usage.md

 Add `HasWebForms` trait in your user entity.

 We have a relationship between `FormStep` and `User`.
 The table name is `form_step_user`.
-A User only can see the steps that has assigned. `form_step_user` has a `completed` field.
+A user only can see the steps that has assigned. `form_step_user` has a `completed` field.
 Answer model marks a step as completed when all the required question are filled.
 You don't need to worry about that.

 The trait add to the users the following methods:

-- `formSteps`: Relationship to FormStep.
-You can use that to retrieve the associated FormStep to a user.
+- `formSteps`: Relationship to `FormStep`.
+You can use that to retrieve the associated form step to a user.

-- `addFormSteps`: This method add all the formSteps to the user.
+- `addFormSteps`: This method add all the form steps to the user.
 A user only can see the associated `FormSteps`.
-If you pass only a FormStep then you will add only that FormStep to the user.
-That method added the default answers to the user too.
-If you don't provide any FormSteps then all the present FormSteps will be added to the user.
+If you pass only a form step then you will add only that form step to the user.
+This method adds the default answers to the user too.
+If you don't provide any form steps then all the present form steps will be added to the user.

-- `markFormStepAsUncompleted`: It's done by the code automatically, but you can mark a FormStep as uncompleted by hand.
+- `markFormStepAsUncompleted`: It's done by the code automatically, but you can mark a FormStep as uncompleted using this method.

-- `markFormStepAsCompleted`: It's done by the code automatically, but you can mark a FormStep as Completed by hand.
+- `markFormStepAsCompleted`: It's done by the code automatically, but you can mark a FormStep as Completed using this method.

-- `answers`: Relationship to Answer.
-You can use that to retrieve the associated Answer to a user.
+- `answers`: Relationship to `Answer`.
+You can use that to retrieve the associated answer to a user.

-- `addDefaultAnswers`: It's done by the code automatically, but you can add a fictional answer to a question with a associated default value by hand.
+- `addDefaultAnswers`: It's done by the code automatically, but you can add a fictional answer to a question with an associated default value using this method.

 ## 3. Create Structure

-Create FormSections, FormSteps and Questions using <nuxt-link to="/model-factories">Model Factories</nuxt-link> or the <nuxt-link to="/admin-endpoints">Admin Endpoints</nuxt-link>
+Create `FormSections`, `FormSteps` and `Questions` using <nuxt-link to="/model-factories">Model Factories</nuxt-link> or the <nuxt-link to="/admin-endpoints">Admin Endpoints</nuxt-link>

 ## 4. Config